richshaw/xlsxclean/README.md

 xlsxclean
 =========

 Simple Shiny app for selecting and renaming Excel columns.
-Download the claned up file as CSV
+Download the cleaned up file as CSV.

 ## Usage

 When a XSLX file is uploaded the column headers of the worksheet you are looking will be loaded the *to* and *from* text boxes.

-Eacch text box expects a comma separated list of column names of equal length.
+Each text box expects a comma separated list of column names of equal length.

 Say I have a file with the headers